cyberspace1902/Cyber-Space-Guide/epiceng/index.md

 ## Please note:
 * After you completed the setup, you only need to do **step 3.4** and **step 4.1** next time you play.
-* Please repeat the above steps if you play in new device/after reset your device.
+* Please repeat the following steps if you play in a new device/after reset your device.